A general framework to quantify deviations from structural assumptions in the analysis of nonstationary function-valued processes: Introduction

 \section{Introduction}

-Let $\{X_t| t\in \znum\}$ denote a possibly nonstationary stochastic processes with elements taking values in a function space, often a separable Hilbert space $\Hi$.
-The analysis of data stemming from such processes may be challenging from a statistical and computational point of view.
-In the analysis of nonstationary function-valued data, such as response surface data, structural assumptions on the second-order structure including stationarity, low-rank or separability assumptions are quite common, either to simplify the statistical analysis or to address computational issues such as storage problems or computational time.
-These assumptions are rarely made because one believes in them, but in the hope that the simplified model describes the reality with sufficient accuracy such that a more efficient analysis and a better interpretation of the results is possible.
-Disregarding the computational aspect, this can be viewed as a bias-variance trade-off where a structural assumption yields a decrease of variance at the cost of an increase in bias due to model miss-specification.
+Let $\{X_t| t\in \znum\}$ denote a possibly nonstationary stochastic processes with elements taking values in a function space, often a separable Hilbert space $\Hi$. \purp{Typical examples include functional and response surface data, and the analysis of data stemming from such processes may be challenging from a statistical and computational point of view.
+Structural assumptions on the second-order structure such as stationarity, low-rank or separability assumptions are quite common, either to simplify the statistical analysis or to address computational issues, in particular storage problems or running time \citep[see, for example,][]{PanTav2013,Hormann2015,AstPigTav2017,Masak2020,vDCD18}}.
+These assumptions are rarely made because one believes in them, but in the hope that the simplified model describes the reality with sufficient accuracy such that a more efficient analysis and a better interpretation of the results is possible {\citep[see][]{MarcGenton2007,Masak2020,DetDieKut21}. } Disregarding the computational aspect, this can be viewed as a bias-variance trade-off where a structural assumption yields a decrease of variance at the cost of an increase in bias due to model miss-specification.
 In many cases, it is possible to describe deviations from model assumptions by calculating a minimal distance between the ``general'' model and its approximation under a structural assumption.
-Estimates of these ``optimal'' distances are then used to investigate if a particular structural assumption can be justified.
+Estimates of these ``optimal'' distances are then used to investigate if a particular structural assumption can be justified {\citep[see][]{BagDette2017,vDCD18,Masak2020}}.

 In this paper, we put forward a comprehensive theory to quantify uncertainty resulting from imposing structural assumptions on the aforementioned type of processes.
 The theory developed involves deviation measures that can be represented as functionals of the time-varying spectral density operator, and is readily applicable (under milder assumptions) to (time-varying) covariance operators, independent functional data or the Euclidean setting.
 In \autoref{sec2}, we specify our context of interest, introduce the general form of the deviation measures, and explain the principle idea behind our approach to statistically quantify uncertainty. \autoref{sec3} - which provides the theoretical backbone of our work - is devoted to the introduction of estimators of these functionals (see point 2. below) and the derivation of two main theoretical results.
 The first, \autoref{thm:Conv}, provides a weak invariance principle for a sequential estimator in the space of $S_1(\Hi)$-valued continuous functions on $[0,1]$.
 The second main result, \autoref{thmmain}, provides a nontrivial self-normalization approach in the nonstationary setting.